BlogWorkoutsPilates

 2. Wall Sit

-Wall Sit is an exercise that will target the muscles in your thighs, also known as quadriceps.
-This exercise provides a good burn as you hold yourself in a seated position, against the wall.
+Wall Sit is an exercise that will target the muscles in your thighs, core and upper back.
+You will feel a burn in your thighs and core while doing this exercise with muscles being activated as you hold yourself in a seated position against the wall.

 How to do it: